spurithareddy/MarioArcadeGame/README.md

 * Integrate all the modules and develop smooth game logic.

-'''How to Play ACE MARIO'''
+### How to Play ACE MARIO

 The goal of the game is to descend forward in the right direction avoiding obstacles in the form of potholes and piranha plants and reach the Mushroom Kingdom which signifies the victory of the game.

-*Using the joystick on the gamepad controller, we can control the movements of our Mario.
+* Using the joystick on the gamepad controller, we can control the movements of our Mario.
 *  a)To start the game press the joystick at the top.
 *  b)Mario can jump when the joystick is pressed in the upward direction and accordingly can ascend forward when pressed towards your right direction.
 *As Mario ascends in the screen, the next background screen keeps appearing and we have to traverse until the game ends or we reach the mushroom kingdom.